the episode

 John McLarty: There are all these things you could have done and blessed so many people, but you went back to your own, you know, lifestyle, your own wellness.

-Kimberly Faith: Selfish life.
-Yep.
-I think about, you know, fighting the war and being in the trenches with people, and then you’ve got one person who’s over there fraternizing with the enemy.
-And basically people are dying because you’re fraternizing with the enemy instead of fighting with And the it’s just that that is, it’s such a traitorship.
-So is that a word, traitorship?
+Kimberly Faith: I think about, you know, fighting the war and being in the trenches with people, and then you’ve got one person who’s over there fraternizing with the enemy.
+And basically people are dying because you’re fraternizing with the enemy instead of fighting with your team.

-John McLarty: We’ll make one.
+John McLarty: We’ll make it one.
+We’ll add it to our

-John McLarty: We’ll add it to our Urban Dictionary.
-The Kim Urban Dictionary.
+John McLarty: The Kim Urban Dictionary.

-John McLarty: People that use this to say you can lose your salvation is so out of context because Paul is talking about the Galatians.
+John McLarty: People that use this to say you can lose your salvation are so out of context because Paul is talking about the Galatians.
 Their problem was they’re falling back under the law.

 Kimberly Faith: These are Jews.

-John McLarty: Yeah, but they were saved.
-Yeah.
-But then they’re like, well, okay, we’re saved by grace through the work of Jesus on the cross, but we better keep the law too, to keep our salvation.
+John McLarty: But then they’re like, well, okay, we’re saved by grace through the work of Jesus on the cross, but we better keep the law too, to keep our salvation.
 And Paul’s scolding them for that.
 And he’s saying, if you attempt, if you fall back under the law to think you’re keeping your salvation, not only is that an insult to Christ, but you’ve fallen from grace.
 You’ve fallen from that peace that grace gives you.
-It’s not like you’ve nowhere does that even imply, really, you’ve lost your salvation.
-Right.
-But you’ve fallen from this status or this peace, the peace that grace brings.
+It’s not like you’ve, nowhere does that even imply, really, you’ve lost your salvation.

+John McLarty: But you’ve fallen from this status or this peace, the peace that grace brings.

 Kimberly Faith: Right.
 Yeah.
-I mean, and I can’t remember what the but it seemed like the churches and the believers in Galatia were being swayed by Judaizers.
+I mean, and I can’t remember what but it seemed like the churches and the believers in Galatia were being swayed by Judaizers.

 John McLarty: Judaizers, yeah.

-Kimberly Faith: Which are people, Christians, who were saying, you have to be circumcised, you have to do these, all the things that they were doing before they got saved, Right.
-That was, they had to do that because salvation by grace through faith was insufficient.
-They were combining these works and grace, which is a lot of problems in religions today.
+Kimberly Faith: And that was, they had to do that because salvation by grace through faith was insufficient.
+They were combining these works and grace, which is a lot of problem in religions today.

-John McLarty: So people that are just think about it, that are saved, truly saved, but they’ve fallen back under thinking they need to keep work, their works at a certain status.
+John McLarty: So people that are, just think about it, that are saved, truly saved, but they’ve fallen back under thinking they need to keep work, their works at a certain status.
 That fearfulness they have.

-Kimberly Faith: Lose their peace.
-Lose peace.
-Here’s the thing.
+Kimberly Faith: Here’s the thing

 John McLarty: That’s this falling from grace.

 So you can see, because sometimes it’s just easier.
 You know, if we don’t have to surrender our heart, then we can hang on to our little pet sins, right?
-Like maybe we’re slothful in prayer or something like And well, if I’m doing this and doing that and doing this, not doing these big sins, then God’s gonna wink wink at my slothfulness and prayer.
+Like maybe we’re slothful in prayer or something like that.
+And well, if I’m doing this and doing that and doing this, not doing these big sins, then God’s going to wink wink at my slothfulness and prayer.
 So this idea of substituting works for a surrendered heart.
 You mentioned earlier that we have a constant need to repent, right?
+And as Christians, as born against believers, not for salvation, but for a prosperous life in earning those crowns we’ve talked about, right?

 John McLarty: Yeah, that is a good point too.
 That’s falling from grace kind of in a different way, but falling from, you know, just the grace of serving God because we love him.